Skip to content

 The Scaling Crisis

-Definition: When demand for security services grows exponentially while team capacity grows linearly
+Definition: When demand for security services outpaces a team whose capacity grows only linearly

 Signals: Security blocking releases, team burnout, months-long backlogs